ghaya/2020-04-01-ki/index.md

 ---

 <h2 id="general">General Information</h2>
-<h3>NOTE: The original workshop was cancelled and we are now planning on offering online workshops on the dates provided below.
+<h3>We are now planning on offering online workshops on the dates provided below.
 Contact glenn.haya@ki.se with questions.</h3>

 {% if page.humandate %}
 <p id="when">